academe/SagePay/README.md

 * A MySQL database or an extension to the Transaction model for persisting the transaction data.

 Some more detailed examples of how this could work, will follow later.
-If you want to wrap this library up in a more diverse library, such as [Omnipay](https://github.com/adrianmacneil/omnipay), then this would be a good start - it handles all the nuances of SagePay and so should be easier to incorporate into a multi-gateway payment site.
+If you want to wrap this library up in a more diverse library, such as [OmniPay](https://github.com/adrianmacneil/omnipay), then this would be a good start - it handles all the nuances of SagePay and so should be easier to incorporate into a multi-gateway payment site.
+IMO OmniPay is too monolithic, a single library that aims to be the jack of all trades, but as a framework to pull together many payment gateways into one unified interface, is a great idea.
+But that's an argument for another day.
+Please let me know what you think.

 ## Usage ##